arspesk/weathershopper-test/ReadMe.md

 4. cartAndPaymentPagesTests.js
 This script tests the cart and payment pages of the website.
 It adds two products (one with 'spf-30' and one with 'spf-50') to the cart, verifies the items, and proceeds to payment.
 It fills out card details and submits the form, and then verifies if the payment was successful.

+Config.js

+The config.js file is where the configuration settings for our Selenium WebDriver are stored.
+This file exports an object with the settings.

+Selectors.js

+The selectors.js file contains the CSS and XPath selectors that our tests use to interact with the web application's elements.
+These selectors are organised into different categories based on the pages they represent.

+Navigation.js

+The navigation.js file contains functions that assist with navigation in the Weather Shopper application.
+This file leverages Selenium's WebDriver to interact with the web page.
 Prerequisites

 To run these scripts, make sure you have the following installed:

 Node.js and npm